For Immediate Release

 Klamath Advocates Go To Court Over Wildlife Mismanagement

 “The Klamath Refuges are some of the most important bird habitat in the Western United States,” said Portland Audubon Conservation Director, Bob Sallinger.
-“There is absolutely no basis for failing to meet the requirements of the Improvement Act and provide the public with a roadmap of how these critically important wetlands are going to be protected and restored.”
+“Unfortunately the plan put forward by the Service fails to meet the requirements of the law to protect and restore these critically important wetlands.
+We must demand better for these invaluable public lands.”

 The National Wildlife Refuge System Improvement Act of 1997 requires that the U.S. Fish and Wildlife Service develop and implement a “comprehensive conservation plan” (CCP) for each unit within the national wildlife refuge system.
 The CCP describes desired future conditions and provides long-range guidance and management direction to achieve the purposes of the refuge and ensure commercial activities on refuge lands do not undermine wildlife conservation.
 The Improvement Act set a deadline of October 9, 2012 for the completion of all CCPs.
-While the vast majority of refuges in the United States have met this requirement, five Klamath Refuges still have not released a draft or provided a timeline for when this will occur.
+While the vast majority of refuges in the United States met this requirement, five Klamath Refuges lagged far behind.
+After a court order, the Service produced a final plan last month.

 “We are simply asking that the U.S. Fish and Wildlife Service obey the law,” said Sean Stevens, Executive Director of Oregon Wild.
-“The agency is legally required to have a plan to prevent commercial activities, like leasing refuge lands to private agribusiness, from harming fish and wildlife.
+“The agency is legally required to prevent commercial activities, like leasing refuge lands to private agribusiness, from harming fish and wildlife.
 We simply want them to do their job.”

-While there have been notable recent announcements in regards to a water deal between The Klamath Tribes and upper basin ranchers, these agreements do not address the failure of the U.S. Fish and Wildlife Service to obey the law and develop a CCP, nor do they resolve the ongoing water crisis facing the refuges.
+While there have been announcements in recent years of water-sharing and dam removal deals between some Klamath Basin stakeholders, these agreements do not address the failure of the U.S. Fish and Wildlife Service to obey the law in the development of this CCP, nor do they resolve the ongoing water crisis facing the refuges.

 The Klamath Basin refuges’ wetlands represent some of the most important waterfowl habitat in the United States.
 An estimated 80% of Pacific Flyway waterfowl utilize the wetlands during their migratory journeys and more than 260 species of birds have been observed on the refuges.

 The Klamath Wetland Complex once encompassed more than 350,000 acres but today it has been reduced to 80,000 acres to make way for commercial agriculture.
 In addition more than 22,000 refuge acres are leased for commercial agriculture, displacing essential wildlife habitat.
-In recent years, federal water management decisions and drought have resulted in Lower Klamath National Wildlife Refuge frequently going completely dry during the critical spring and fall migratory periods.
-These conditions helped spark massive waterfowl die-offs from avian cholera in 2012 and botulism in 2013.
-Governor Kitzhaber has already declared 2014 to be another drought year, and the federal government has announced plans to again cut water for wildlife while preserving full deliveries for agribusiness operations on refuge lands.
+In recent years, federal water management decisions and drought have resulted in Lower Klamath National Wildlife Refuge frequently going dry during the critical spring and fall migratory periods.
+Since 2012, tens of thousands of birds on these refuges have died for lack of water resulting from allocation decisions made within the Department of the Interior.
+When few wetland acres are available on these refuges due to lack of water, large numbers of waterfowl pack together during migration periods, leading to lethal disease outbreaks.
+Refuge staff estimated that some 20,000 birds perished this way in 2014.
+Similar conditions on these refuges sparked massive waterfowl die-offs in 2012 and 2013.

-“Lower Klamath National Wildlife Refuge is one of the nation’s most important habitats for migratory waterfowl, but current federal management means parched wetlands and massive disease outbreaks have become the norm here,” said Jim McCarthy, Southern Oregon Program Manager for WaterWatch of Oregon.
-“It is long past time for the Fish and Wildlife Service to develop a proactive long range management plan that meets the refuges’ primary purposes of protecting waterfowl and other wildlife.”
+“Lower Klamath National Wildlife Refuge is one of the nation’s most important habitats for migratory waterfowl, but this management plan would allow parched wetlands and massive disease outbreaks to remain the norm here,” said Jim McCarthy, Southern Oregon Program Manager for WaterWatch of Oregon.
+“If the status quo continues, as largely proposed by this plan, we expect large bird kills will continue on this refuge and others.
+That is not acceptable.”

-The Plaintiffs are represented by Attorney Chris Winter at the Crag Law Center, a public interest environmental law firm based in Portland, Oregon and Quinn Read at Oregon Wild.
+The plaintiffs are represented by the Crag Law Center, a public interest environmental law firm.